coderefinery/presentations/rb-ideas.md

 ---

-# Not a challenge
+# The easy part

 - There is demand
 - This work makes sense
-- If we don't do it, who will?
+- However: If we don't do it, who will?

 ---

-# Challenge
+# The difficult part

 - Connect "supply" and "demand" in an efficient and motivating way
 - Bureaucracy